-The Wallkill Valley Land Trust (WVLT) invites you to volunteer for its 7th annual historic house tour, Houses on the Land: The First Highway - Huguenot Homesteads From New Paltz to Bontecoe, on Saturday, June 3rd, 2017.
-Its focus on the Town of New Paltz coincides with the Land Trust’s year-long celebration of its 30th Anniversary.
-Its closing reception will be held at a private farm on the Land Trust’s first easement.
+The Wallkill Valley Land Trust (WVLT) invites you to volunteer for its 8th annual historic house tour, Plattekill’s Rural Treasures: Houses, Hamlets, Crossings and Bywayson Saturday, June 2nd, 2018.
+Its focus on the Town of Plattekill and its closing reception will be held at a private residence.

 As a volunteer, you will join a small team of docents for one of two shifts at one of the houses on the tour.
 Docents monitor and safeguard the homes, direct traffic flow, enforce rules, and share their knowledge of their assigned home’s history and architectural features, thereby enhancing the tour’s reputation as an interesting, enjoyable and smoothly run event.
 As a thank you for your service, volunteers receive one free ticket to the tour and the reception following.